awkannan/zmk-smart-rgbled-widget/README.md

-# LED indicators using an RGB LED
+# LED indicators using "Smart" LED

+Note: this was adapted from [caksoylar's zmk-rgbled-widget](https://github.com/caksoylar/zmk-rgbled-widget) to function with Smart LEDs typically used for underglow.

-This is a [ZMK module](https://zmk.dev/docs/features/modules) containing a simple widget that utilizes a (typically built-in) RGB LED controlled by three separate GPIOs.
+This is a [ZMK module](https://zmk.dev/docs/features/modules) containing a simple widget that utilizes a string of Smart RGB LEDs.
 It is used to indicate battery level and BLE connection status in a minimalist way.

 ## Features